 Caesarea

 This ancient port city was named after the Roman emperor Caesar and built by Herod the Great to impress him.
-It is now a national park.
+It is now an incredible archaeological site and national park.

 Akko (also known as Acre)

-This city is a UNESCO World Heritage Site and home to the best fish restaurant in Isreal: Uri Buri.
-Set on the marina, this isn’t a fancy Mayfair fish white linen cloth affair – it’s causal, quick with the most amazing fish.
+This city is another UNESCO World Heritage Site and home to the best fish restaurant in Isreal: Uri Buri.
+Set on the marina, this isn’t a fancy Mayfair fish white linen cloth affair – it’s causal, quick with yes, with the most amazing fish dishes.
 A must is the wasabi sorbet with salmon!
-But everything was incredible.
 This isn’t just a pit stop in your day this is a destination in its own right.

 After lunch you can walk up to the city winding your way through authentic colourful local markets.